nus-cs2103-AY2425S1/ip/docs/README.md

 Welcome to SKD (Simple Keeptracker Duke).
 SKD is a personal task manager chatbot designed to help you track tasks easily.
-From simple to-dos to complex events and deadlines, SKD help you organize your day effectively.
+From simple to-dos to complex events and deadlines, SKD helps you organize your day effectively.

 ---